Porsche Retail Group Tax Strategy 2023

 Porsche Retail Group in the UK seeks to build transparent and collaborative relationships with the UK Tax Authorities to create and maintain “Good Corporate Citizenship”.
 We aim to achieve this by engaging with HMRC with honesty, integrity, respect and fairness.
 HMRC is kept informed about business developments to the extent they have a tax impact through regular correspondence.
 We will always seek to disclose all relevant facts to HMRC to enable them to understand fully the issue in question, and to enable the correct tax treatment to be applied.
 In the event that a disclosure is required, these are made voluntarily or with full co-operation from the business.

 3. Management of Tax

 Ultimate responsibility for the tax affairs of each company sits with the Board of Directors.
 The Board has assigned the Head of Finance with overall responsibility for its ongoing tax affairs.
-The Head of Finance is the nominated Senior Accounting Officer for Tax Purposes.
-The company liaises closely with external advisors to ensure tax risk is adequately managed and that the company remains up to date with the latest tax changes that may affect the business.
+The Head of finance is the nominated Senior Accounting Officer for Tax Purposes.
+The company works closely with external advisors to ensure tax risk is adequately managed and that the company remain up to date with the latest tax changes that may affect the business.

 4. Risk Management

 Given the size and global nature of our business, tax risks will arise.
 The individuals responsible for tax are appropriately skilled to handle these matters and receive regular tax updates to ensure knowledge is always up to date.
 This enables the teams to identify, monitor and manage tax risks within the business.
 External advisors are used to help manage the risk and ensure that the company meets its tax obligations.
 Advisors are also used to assist the business in achieving its core tax principles as outlined in this document.